-In another Paradigm Change blog post, The Depression Response, Lisa Petrison and Erik Johnson discuss the how the research literature shows that trichothecene mold toxins can trigger cytokine responses associated with both depression and ME/CFS, as well as how attending to emotional responses has helped them to more successfully pursue mold avoidance.
+In a Paradigm Change blog post, Lisa Petrison and Erik Johnson discuss the how the research literature shows that trichothecene mold toxins can trigger cytokine responses associated with both depression and ME/CFS, as well as how attending to emotional responses has helped them to more successfully pursue mold avoidance.

 In an online Facebook poll in the Mold Avoiders group, 351 individuals with mold-related illness reported on symptoms that they had experienced.